Knowledge Base

 Which tool is better for SEO - Google Lighthouse or Page Speed Insights?

 Both tools are helpful for SEO.
 Google Lighthouse is a more comprehensive tool.
 It evaluates a website's performance from a technical and SEO perspective.
-While Page Speed Insights uses, Lighthouse reports providing insights into a website's loading speed and tests on worldwide servers.
+Meanwhile, Page Speed Insights uses Lighthouse reports to provide insights into a website's loading speed and tests on worldwide servers.

 Why should you use both Lighthouse & Page Speed Insights?